Ashleigh Cottage in Warkworth

-2 double rooms with 1 king size bed (5ft) and 1 double bed (4ft 6).
-1 twin bedroom with 3ft wide single beds, and 1 single room with 3ft wide single bed.
+Two double rooms with 1 king size bed (5ft wide) and 1 double bed (4ft 6in wide).
+One twin bedroom with 3ft wide single beds, and one single room with 3ft wide single bed.

 Hypo-allergenic anti-allergy bedding and pillows are provided on each bed.
 There is no feather bedding available.

 One bathroom upstairs with a bath, WC and basin.
 One shower room downstairs with shower, WC and basin.

 Fridge/freezer, electric oven and hob, dishwasher, microwave, toaster and kettle.
 Iron, ironing board and vacuum.
 Washing machine and separate tumble dryer.
 Hairdryers, books, music and films.
 Scandinavian wood burning stove.
 Free WiFi.

 Arrivals & Departures

 Arrival days are Friday or Monday (short breaks available)

-Accommodation on 2 floors.
+Accommodation on two floors.
 Small step up to the kitchen from the lounge.
 Wide staircase leading to the first floor.
 Shower room downstairs and bathroom upstairs.

 Map & Local Area